Favour01216/Assignment-Develop/README.md

 # Assignment-Develop

-# Week 1:Reconstructing code Using HTML, CSS and Git
+Reconstructing code Using HTML, CSS and Git

 ## overview

 The customer company "Horiseon" has asked for a reorganisation of the coding for their website.
 They desire to Ensure that there are no barriers preventing individuals with impairments from using their website.
 They included the following.
 criterias:

 ## Acceptance Criteria